einargs/haskell-webgl/README.md

 have some more information.
 There are tools to e.g. let you register a callback for when things are replaced, etc. If I implemented a way to split up haskell components, I could probably do that pretty easily.

+# Future Name
+`haskell-web` is definitely just a temporary name.
+Maybe `Aschetil`, a root name for Haskell?